All Episodes

 Obama didn't even think he was going to win in 2008.

-We gotta move beyond it.
+We got to move beyond this.

-I think he's got three stops.
+Well, yeah, I think he's got three stops.

 And it's the third time this month that he has been fundraising.